Skip to main content

 • defaultValue is the recommended port value to be shown in the app installation UI.

-• containerPort is the port that the app is listening on (recall that each app has it's own networking namespace).
+• containerPort is the port that the app is listening on (recall that each app has its own networking namespace).

 • readOnly flag indicates the port cannot be changed.